Principles of resource groups

 - Azure CLI

 Let's walk through the steps you'd take to create a resource group in the Azure portal.
-If you'd like to follow along in your own subscription, you may.
+If you'd like to follow along in your own subscription, you can.

 Open a web browser and sign in to the Azure portal.

 Make sure to use your own subscription.
-When you are in the free sandbox environment, it will not allow you to create resource groups.
-You can tell which subscription you are using by looking at the tenant name under your profile picture.
+Free sandbox environments don't allow you to create resource groups.
+You can tell which subscription you're using by looking at the tenant name under your profile picture at the top-left of the screen.
 You can switch tenants by selecting your profile picture and selecting Switch Directory from the options menu.